bignerdranch/permission-manager/README.md

 Easily and seamlessly ask for Android runtime permissions.

 ## Assumptions
-This library is designed around two assumptions about how developers/designers will want to ask for run-time permissions:
+This library is designed around two assumptions about how developers/designers will want to ask for runtime permissions:

 1. Any Fragment/Activity, at any time might request a permission.
 This might result in multiple components all asking for one or more permission *at the same time*.